vivek2000anand/Vivdaddy.github.io/content/authors/admin/_index.md

 My research interests are at the intersection of Machine Learning, Neuroscience and Economics.
 I am interested in **understanding how humans make decisions**.
 Currently I am examining how ordinal machine learning can help us understand motivation and cognitive effort.

-I finished my Masters in Computer Science, specializing in Machine Learning at [Georgia Tech](https://www.gatech.edu/) where I was advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
+I finished my Masters in Computer Science, at [Georgia Tech](https://www.gatech.edu/), specializing in Machine Learning, where I was advised by Prof. [Aditya Prakash](https://faculty.cc.gatech.edu/~badityap/).
 I incorporated group information in modelling Healthcare Associated Infections.

-Previously, I was an Applied AI Intern at [Netomi](https://www.netomi.com/) where I was mentored by Dr. [Partho Nath](https://www.linkedin.com/in/partho-nath/).
-I developed semi-supervised clustering methods to analyze large customer service ticket datasets.
+Previously, I was an Applied AI Intern at [Netomi](https://www.netomi.com/), an AI for customer service startup, where I was mentored by Dr. [Partho Nath](https://www.linkedin.com/in/partho-nath/).
+I developed semi-supervised clustering methods for topic discovery in large customer service ticket datasets.

 In the Summer of 2020, I was a SURF Intern at [Caltech](https://www.caltech.edu/) where I was advised by Prof. [Adam Wierman](https://adamwierman.com/).
 We developed energy-aware algorithms to schedule precedence constrained tasks on multiple servers.